External BGP Configuration

 Configuring Local BGP Setting

-Before configuring the BGP peering itself, that RBFS uses two daemons for handling BGP-related processing, the
+The RBFS implementation of BGP uses two daemons for handling BGP-related processing:

-Next, we will configure a few parameters that define the local BGP speaker:
+Before configuring a BGP peer, we will configure a few general parameters that define the local BGP speaker:

 • BGP Hostname